eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/model_manager_receiver.rst

 * Create the data to request.
 * Instantiate the ModelManagerReceiver Node creating an object of such class with the Id and data previously created.
 * Start the execution of the node.
-* Wait for a model reply.
+* Wait for statistics.
+* Request the model.
 * Stop the execution of the node.